Charles Nove

-Charles Alexis Nove (born 29 June 1960) is a British radio broadcaster and voice artist, who currently presents the weekday breakfast show for classical music station Magic Classical.
+Charles Alexis Nove is a British radio broadcaster and voice artist, who currently presents the weekday breakfast show for classical music station Magic Classical.
 Earlier in his career, he was a newsreader and relief presenter for BBC Radio 2.

-Early life

-Nove was born on 29 June 1960 in London and is the son of Soviet historian Alexander Nove.

 Career

 Early career

 His earliest presentational experience was at Glasgow's Hospital Broadcasting Service in 1976.
 From 1981 he was a member of BBC Radio 2's continuity team and, in common with many of the station's announcers and newsreaders, he had many stints presenting the station's overnight and early morning output, culminating as regular host of the weekend overnight show for several years until 1998.
 For BBC television, Nove has been a co-presenter and announcer on the original Come Dancing, and announcer for the gameshow Wipeout in the 1990s.
 In 1991 he commentated for BBC One on the Lord Mayor's Show.
 He has also worked as a BBC TV continuity announcer and has presented radio programmes on various stations such as Jazz FM and Magic FM.

 For several years, he was also the presenter of the EuroMix in-flight audio entertainment channel, exclusive to Emirates.
 Between 1995 and 2016, Nove was the stand-in for regular National Lottery announcer Alan Dedicoat.